eanticev/niagara-destruction-driver/README.md

 * **Can I generate destructibles at runtime?** ...
 No. The underlying engine code required to process the geometry collection is editor only.
 * **Can you trace for collisions for the destroyed fragments?** ...
 No. The fragments are animated using vertex offsets (WPO) in a shader.
 This system is intended for cosmetic destruction like wall surfaces and small props.
 In a future update we could allow this system to drive smaller chunks of a CPU driven chaos geometry collection where the larger chunks with collision etc. still work.
 * **What's the point?
 Just use CHAOS destruction.** ...
 Niagara driven destructibles are more performant.
 * **Why did you make this?** ...
 We developed a houdini driven prototype of this tech when I was CTO at **Counterplay Games**.
-Two very talented tech artists built that version (will update with credits here when I get permission).
+Two very talented tech and VFX artists Milan Malata and James Sharpe (see <a href="#acknowledgments">acknowledgments</a>) built that version.
 This is a clean room re-implementation of that system with a number of optimization and that does not require houdini.
 * **I'm getting weird floating pieces in my destructibles?** ...
 Make sure to use the TinyGEO tool in Chaos Fracture tools to merge tiny geometry to it's neighbors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>